Vaccines and Immunisations - Guidance for Practices

 Vaccinations and Immunisation Programs

-The national arrangements for providing vaccines and immunisations are set out in the additional services section of the Statement of Financial Entitlements (SFE).
+The national arrangements for providing vaccines and immunisations are set out in the Statement of Financial Entitlements (SFE).

 Those vaccines and immunisations that are provided as enhanced services will have their arrangements outlined in service specifications

-From 1 April 2018, the item of service (IoS) fee for the following vaccinations was increased from £9.80 to £10.06 per dose in line with the consumer price inflation (CPI) index:
+From 1 April 2020, the item of service (IoS) fee for the following vaccinations was £10.06 per dose.

 - Hepatitis B at-risk (new-born babies)